Dorset’s natural and historic environment plays a vital role in supporting health, wellbeing, and the local economy.

 • 90% of Dorset's (including Christchurch) residents surveyed said the environment was an important, very important or crucial factor in their decision to live in Dorset.
 In addition, businesses report a demonstrable positive impact from both the Jurassic Coast and the National Landscape1.

-• Dorset contains part of England’s only natural World Heritage Site and two Areas of Outstanding Natural Beauty, covering 56% of the Dorset Council area2.
+• Dorset contains part of England’s only natural World Heritage Site and two National Landscapes, covering 56% of the Dorset Council area2.

-• Dorset is home to 9,216 Listed Buildings of which 245 are Grade I3.
-5% of all national protected monuments are in Dorset.
+• Dorset is home to 9,217 Listed Buildings of which 245 are Grade I3.
+5% of England's national protected monuments are in Dorset.

 • Dorset's coast is recognised in national or international designations for its unique landscape, scenic quality, wildlife and geological formations2.